-Love is an often neglected aspect of leadership.
+I believe love is an often neglected aspect of leadership.
 It is where each of us can impact those around us, regardless the relative positions we are in.
 You can be leading others and inspire them from exactly where you are, no more, and no less.

-The love I’m talking about is not a feeling that happens to us, nor is it a romantic ideal that we project onto another person; it is a state of being when we leave our ego behind and recognize ourselves in other humans and other creatures.
+The love I’m talking about is not a feeling that happens to us, nor is it an ideal that we project onto another person; it is a state of being when we leave our ego behind and recognize ourselves in other humans and other creatures.
 Buddhist teaching puts this truth in the poetic fashion: the relinquishing of a false sense of self, and the acceptance of what is as shared by all humans and creatures – it is called the enlightenment.
 Love is enlightenment.
 It is power on the most personal level.

 Love is not something we find.
-It is something we make.
+It is something we create.
 For each and every one of us, the experience of love is different, but we all recognize its effects on those around us.
 It’s about our willingness to let go of our sense of self, and enter into the experience of others.
 People only allow themselves to open up to our leadership when they know how much we care about them.
 This is the difference between true leadership and domination.
 Any domination achieved through force and fear is always temporary and unstable.
 Leadership through love is durable and empowering.